 Sydney in lockdown, borders shut and hardly anyone vaccinated.
-How long can Australia go on like this? | CNN
+How long can Australia go on like this?

 At the last census in 2016, around half the people living in Australia were either born abroad or had at least one parent born overseas.

-One Brisbane resident from Canada, who is working in a hospital in healthcare, is hoping a speedier vaccine program will mean fewer border controls and, hopefully, a trip back home.
+One Brisbane resident from Canada, who is working in a hospital in health care, is hoping a speedier vaccine program will mean fewer border controls and, hopefully, a trip back home.

-“I’m originally from Canada and don’t know when I will see my family again.
-Honestly, I think at least 2 years,” the healthcare worker wrote in a message to CNN.
+"I'm originally from Canada, and don't know when I will see my family again.
+Honestly, I think at least 2 years," the health care worker wrote in a message to CNN.

-“We’re so frustrated!
+"We're so frustrated!
 The vaccination process is ridiculous.
-I’m a healthcare worker in the top list of people and there was so much confusion.
-We were told to email and that we’d be contacted when our appointment was … then we’re told just to show up because that program was actually not recording anything,” she said.
+I'm a health care worker in the top list of people and there was so much confusion.
+We were told to email and that we'd be contacted when our appointment was ... then we're told just to show up because that program was actually not recording anything," she said.

-“It’s still only open to [people aged] 50+ even though spreaders are averaging 20-30 years of age.
-We’re sick of lockdowns, knowing the vaccine is out there.”
+"It's still only open to [people age] 50+ even though spreaders are averaging 20-30 years of age.
+We're sick of lockdowns, knowing the vaccine is out there."

 And for some residents with strong ties abroad, there are more serious implications to this global isolation.